Spain and Portugal SEPTEMBER 2027

 • Travel Insurance - compulsory!

-• Meals, alcohol not indicated in the itinerary.
+• Meals and alcohol not indicated in the itinerary.

 The Tour Cost (per person, New Zealand Dollars)